One of the most underestimated superpowers today is to read every day.

 I don’t have any regrets in life unless it’s connected to reading.
 As I wrote earlier I want to read 1000 great books before I die.
 After failing to read 12 books last year I realized that with my past reading habits I won’t even read 100 books in my life.

 I had to change things up and make reading my priority.
-I included it into my morning routine and I am already 2 books ahead of my Goodreads challenge of reading 24 books in 2016.
+I included it in my morning routine and I am already 2 books ahead of my Goodreads challenge of reading 24 books in 2016.

 The simple thing that I changed was I made time for reading.
 Right after waking up, drinking water, stretching, eating and meditating, I am reading 20 pages.
 Not when I feel like reading but every morning just 20 pages.
 It takes only 25-30 minutes with my reading speed.